- Jonathan Demme

 - Release Date

 Welcome to the family.
 Make yourself at home.
 This weekend should be one to remember.
-A beautiful but cozy gala is planned, arranged by the bride and groom, filled with culture, poetry, and even some Neil Young inserted into the vows.
+A beautiful but cozy gala is arranged by the bride and groom, filled with culture, poetry, and even some Neil Young inserted into the vows.
 Friends are scattered about, talking, playing sitar and violin, capturing the moments on digital video for happy reflection later on.
 The families are meeting for the first time.
 It’s hard to ignore their evident dysfunction, but they love each other.
 That’s the important thing.
 So have a drink and something to eat.
-There’s plenty of food (and thus, plenty of dishes to strategically maneuver into the dishwasher).
+There’s plenty of food (and thus, plenty of dishes to maneuver into the dishwasher).

 Jonathan Demme’s Rachel Getting Married contains an impressive quality of dramatic realism, even if sections could be safely classified as melodrama, all set around the weekend encasing a Connecticut marriage.
 Comparisons will no doubt be made to the extended wedding sequences in The Deer Hunter and The Godfather, but Demme’s service is more personalized.
 Cinematographer Declan Quinn captures the events like that individual at family functions who can’t put the camera down—a character the film makes sure to point out, if only to make us accustomed to the idea of a captured occasion, and further our experience of being placed in the moment.

 Hathaway gives Kym energy and life, playing her with equal parts victim and purveyor of her own misery.
 This is her best performance yet, and she deserves recognition for her impressive range.
 DeWitt is likewise wonderful as the wife-to-be, capably shifting her focus from the wedding to veiled and confused feelings about her sister’s presence there.
-Debra Winger makes a welcomed return as their estranged and distant mother, who they both look up to, but who can’t seem to offer genuine love for either anymore.
+Debra Winger makes a welcomed return as their estranged and distant mother, whom they both look up to, but who can’t seem to offer genuine love for either anymore.
 And then there’s Irwin as the father, a potent and sensitive role, we realize, as the film slowly reveals his fragile and loving nature.

 Demme’s career path comes full circle with Rachel Getting Married, returning his talents to the realm of artistic entertainment.
 Engaging us with these characters, Demme occasionally tests our reactions by inciting anger or frustration with their behavior.
-But we only react this way because we’re so completely involved, because we’ve gradually begun to care.
+But we only react this way because we’re so completely involved because we’ve gradually begun to care.
 Jarring as the experience can often be, the film may upset some viewers, particularly those with family not in the habit of communicating.
-For the rest of us, engrossed in the event’s highs and lows, we revel in Demme’s capable hands, and the pathos of his ceremony.
+For the rest of us, engrossed in the event’s highs and lows, we revel in Demme’s capable hands and the pathos of his ceremony.